SLDP Stock Forecast: All the More Reason to Consider Solid Power Inc. (SLDP) Now

 Solid Power Inc. (SLDP) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Solid Power Inc. (SLDP) is a “Overweight”.
-5 analysts offering their recommendations for the stock have an average rating of 2.60, where 3 rate it as a Hold and 0 think it is a “Overweight”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Solid Power Inc. (SLDP) is a “Hold”.
+6 analysts offering their recommendations for the stock have an average rating of 3.00, where 3 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
-0 analysts have rated the stock as a Sell or Underperform.
+1 analysts have rated the stock as a Sell or Underperform.

 Solid Power Inc. is expected to release its quarterly report on 08/08/2023.The EPS is expected to shrink by -174.80% this year.